The starting point of any any concept of any business or project can fully comply with the napkin rule:

 WHAT is the actual product you are selling.
 You kitchen concept, menu, happy hour deals and promos, your service.

 WHERE is the direct location of your business, format, atmosphere, an infrastructure.

-TO WHOM is everyone's favorite term “target audience”, which, in addition to socio-demographic descriptions, their motivations.
+TO WHOM is everyone's favorite term “target audience”, which, in addition to socio-demographic descriptions, and their motivations.

 WHEN is the time at which your service will have the greatest or most demand from your audience.
-It is clear that there will be a prime time, a secondary one.
+There will be a time, a secondary one.
 The question is when do you expect the main flow of customers and revenue.

 WHY is a magical question, the answer to which determines the key motivation for visiting your restaurant.
 Whether you give people the opportunity to have a full lunch, have a coffee with dessert, or meet up for dinner with friends, sit with a company or come to your place for a meal - this all determines the accents and focus.